opencaesar/oml-tutorials/tutorial2.md

 }
 ```

 Note: how we only added the `mission` vocabulary, not the `base` vocabulary, to the bundle.
 This is because in OML, import statements (like `includes`, `extends`, and `uses`) are transitive.
 Since `mission` already imports (extends) `base`, the bundle would transitively include `base` as well.
-But, It would not be wrong to explicitly include `base` in the bundle too.
+But It would not be wrong to explicitly include `base` in the bundle too.

 4. if you did all the previous steps correctly, the following should be the contents of all files so far.